asgardphp/docs/validation.md

 	//..

 The sign ^ is used to go to the parent, and go down the tree with the list of attributes separated with a dot.
-For example, with the input array('password'=>'abc', 'confirm'=>'zyx'), and validating attribute "password", the previous function will access to the value of the "confirm" attribute.
+For example, with the input ['password'=>'abc', 'confirm'=>'zyx'], and validating attribute "password", the previous function will access to the value of the "confirm" attribute.

 You can check that an attribute exists with: